 - 1. The program shall be designed for - a.
 An individual who has reached the age of 16 and has legally withdrawn from the secondary school of last attendance. - b.
 A high school student who can be more effectively served in this program and who needs a course(s) required for high school graduation; and, - c.
 Any adult resident who desires to further his/her education. - 2.
 Tuition shall be assessed for the Adult General Education Program as required by law. - 3.
 A student who withdraws from the regular high school program and subsequently enrolls in the Adult General Education Program shall be permitted to re-enter the regular high school program with the written permission of the regular high school principal and the adult education administrator. - 4.
-A high school student who is co-enrolled in the Adult General Education Program is expected to attend every class.
+A student who is enrolled in the Adult General Education Program is expected to attend every class.
 Attendance shall be kept and reported for each class period by the teacher.
 Absences shall be counted effective the first scheduled class meeting.
 An excused absence may be allowed in accordance with the school attendance policy. - 5.
 An official transcript showing acceptable course work or credit completed by a student shall be placed in the student's record.
-An official transcript is one received directly from the school or School District.
+An official transcript is one received directly from the school or School District. - 6.
+Any student enrolled in the area technical center may withdraw from courses to enter active military duty without penalty.
+Students may reenroll in accordance with Florida Statutes.